Love Is Brutal, and the Reminders Are Never Convenient

 Everything was aligning.
 Until it wasn’t.

-And maybe it will help you too.
+Writing helps me hold what is difficult.
+And maybe it helps you too.

 It reminds me of when Jesus washed Peter’s feet.
 The meaning was not clear in the moment, but it was revealed later.
 That is how God works in heartbreak too.